AcmeSoftwareLLC/clean_framework/doc/codelabs/introduction.md

 When building an app using the Clean Framework classes, we try to separate as much as possible any code that is not related to pure UI logic and put that on the Presenter (to send and receive data from internal layers) and the Use Case (the normal location for business logic).

-UI is a class that extends from Stateless Widget.
-It will be very rare that a Stateful Widget is needed, since the state provided breaks the layer rules.
+UI is a class that behaves like a Stateless Widget.
+It will be very rare that a Stateful Widget is needed, since the state usage for important data breaks the layer rules.
 Try to always think on ways the UI widgets without the need for Stateful Widgets.

 All UI implementations require at least one View Model to fetch data from the entities.
 This data comes from Use Case Outputs, which Presenters receive and translate as needed.